Sylordis/tools/README.md

 A small python series of classes to be able to generate data if online generators are not sufficient.

-#### Grid generator

-A python tool to generate svg images with a grid and shapes from simple text files representations.

 #### Plot layout

 A set of classes used as a wrapper around [matplotlib](https://matplotlib.org/) in order to create big layouts of plots with subplots in an easier fashion.